preespp/Room-Occupancy-Monitor/README.md

 - IoT: Connect to ESP32-Network (password: Password); visit IP Address 192.168.1.4 to visit the site.

-- IoT2: Code for the future development
+- IoT2: Code for the future development with microcontroller that can communicate with 2 Serial ports.